 - 2.2.3.
 Appropriate controls as required by the applicable U.S. EPA test method for the selected test species. - 2.2.4.
 Tests conducted at a waste concentration of 10 percent or the IWC, whichever represents a higher concentration of effluent.
 Alternatively, the Executive Officer may specify a higher waste concentration if needed to increase the likelihood that potential effects might be observed. - 2.3.
 The Discharger shall submit a species sensitivity screening proposal at least 30 days prior to initiating any species sensitivity screening.
 The proposal shall address each of the elements listed above. - 2.4.
-The most sensitive species shall be the species exhibiting the highest percent effect.
+Unless the Executive Officer specifies otherwise, the most sensitive species shall be the species exhibiting the highest percent effect.

-APPENDIX E-2: SUMMARY OF TOXICITY TEST SPECIES REQUIREMENTS Table AE-1.
-West Coast Marine Chronic Toxicity Test Species and Methods
+APPENDIX E-2: SUMMARY OF TOXICITY TEST SPECIES REQUIREMENTS